reactive-react/xreact/docs/src/main/tut/index.md

 ### Purely Functional, Declarative, and Monadic
 In imperatively code, you have to describe verbose of how to process data.
 With `xreact`, we simply define data transformations, then compose them to form data flow.
 There are no variables, no intermediate state, and no side effects in your data flow's data composition!

+For FP maniac, you will definitely have fun with [FantasyX](https://xreact.oyanglul.us/Fantasy.html), which implemented Functor and Applicative type class instances on top of xReact, with State Monad.

 ### Typesafe and scalable
 xReact is 100% Typescript!
 Turn your runtime bugs into compile time errors, fail and fix early.